What are the Differences between English and German marketing language?

 In the German version there is rather a small CTA button that says: “Kontakt.”
 One might think that this is due to not having a chat function available in Germany, but upon further inspection the chat icon does pop up.
 It has an image of an associate whom you can chat with, but overall isn’t as big and prominent.
 The first version of the CTA in Germany did not lead me to a chat function, but to a contact form.

 There is also a difference in the phrases used and the word choices are not a surprise.
 The US sticks to “Need Help?” and “Let’s Chat” while Germany is very straight to the point: “Kontakt.”
-The only difference is that in German, it is longer and therefore does not completely fit into the button displayed and was cut off.
+And, the only difference is that in German, it is longer and therefore does not completely fit into the button displayed and was cut off.
 The main takeaway is that Germany generally sticks to one or two nouns and is straight to the point, while the US likes to use an imperative phrase if a certain CTA allows that.

 Graphics, images, videos and icons can be found more in the United States.
 German pages, on the other hand, tend to have a fairly minimal design.
 They often have a white background instead of a colored one and there is a contrast in the use of banner images as well.
 In the US, they static images that fit with the overall idea of having a website that is more interactive and also visibly appealing.